-Ryan Seacrest Denies Sexual Abuse Accusations by Former Personal Stylist
+Ryan Seacrest Denies Sexual Abuse Accusations by Former Stylist Suzie Hardy

 The E! investigation concluded and found "insufficient evidence" to confirm misconduct occurred.

-Feb 1, 2018: E! released a statement saying that the network would take no action against Seacrest, citing "insufficient evidence."
+Feb 1, 2018: E! released a statement to InStyle saying that the network would take no action against Seacrest, citing "insufficient evidence."

 Seacrest releases a column about being "wrongfully accused of harassment."